Mermade/shins/README.md

 * Syntax highlighting in 169 [languages](https://highlightjs.org/static/demo/) and 77 [themes](https://highlightjs.org/static/demo/) (you can specify the highlighter theme to use by setting `highlighter_theme` in your slate markdown header)
 * Multiple language tabs per language are supported
 * For converting OpenApi / Swagger specs to Shins or Slate, see [widdershins](http://github.com/mermade/widdershins)

+### Shins in the wild

+Please feel free to add a link to your API documentation here